PatyHidalgo/PatyHidalgo.github.io/phg.md

 ### Biography

-Professor Hidalgo-Gonzalez holds a Ph.D. and two M.Sc. from the University of California, Berkeley (Energy and Resources and Electrical Engineering and Computer Sciences).
+Dr. Hidalgo-Gonzalez is an Assistant Professor in Mechanical and Aerospace Engineering at UC San Diego.
+She holds a Ph.D. and two M.Sc. from the University of California, Berkeley (Energy and Resources and Electrical Engineering and Computer Sciences).
 She graduated as an Industrial and Electrical engineer from Pontificia Universidad Católica of Chile.
 She is an NSF GRFP fellow, Siebel Scholar in Energy, Rising Star